mikemorris12/UTCDW_Guidebook/Chapter1/section1_introduction.md

 * `xesmf` (for re-gridding climate data)
 * `xclim` (workhorse package for statistical downscaling and other climate analysis)

-Once you've installed each of these packages, your Python environment will be ready for you to run the examples in this book, and eventually, to get started on working with climate data in Python.
+Once you've set up your Python environment, you will be able to run the examples in this book, and eventually, to get started on working with climate data in Python.